Buy our dog digital book bundle and prevent common accidents.

 Adult dogs might bark to get your attention if they need to go outside to potty as well.
 This has happened to me with my own dogs when they have an upset stomach.
 I certainly appreciated that type of demand barking, as it saved me from a messy accident indoors and alerted me to the problem.
 Watch their overall body language for any accompanying pacing or panting — my dog has barked and whined at me and then moved toward the door to indicate she needs to go to the bathroom.

 In other cases, what might seem like demand barking to you might indicate your dog is feeling anxious about something.
-This could be something such as an approaching thunderstorm (our dogs can sense the change in barometric pressure before storms, or might feel the vibrations of distant thunder through the ground).
+This could be something such as an approaching thunderstorm (our dogs can sense the change in barometric pressure before storms or might feel the vibrations of distant thunder through the ground).
 Take into account the whole picture when it comes to the context of barking to narrow down what the underlying cause might be.

 boredom can lead to dogs barkingBoredom Barking

-Bored dogs often bark because they are under-stimulated.
-This kind of barking is usually repetitive and has an even pitch and tone throughout.
-A dog barking because they are bored can last hours if not addressed.
-Many dogs who bark out of boredom do this when their owner is away, and many owners don't realize their dog boredom barks until a neighbor complains.
+Many dogs who bark out of boredom do this when their owner is away, and many owners don't realize their dog barks out of boredom until a neighbor complains.
 Giving your dog appropriate and safe things to do while you're home and while you're away is the easiest solution to boredom barking.

 It's easy to mistake boredom barking for separation anxiety barking, and vice versa.
 Setting up a pet camera to monitor your dog while you're away can help you determine whether your dog is bored or if they are barking due to anxiety.
 Read more about how to use a camera to diagnose and treat your dog's separation anxiety.